 To bid in an auction, all buyers should register with Pundole’s in advance.
 Buyers can bid in their individual capacity or on behalf of a corporate or other entity.

-Registered bidders unable to attend the sale can make arrangements with Pundole’s to bid on the telephone.
+Registered bidders can make arrangements with Pundole’s to bid on the telephone.
 As these will be accepted on a first come first serve basis, please try to make these arrangements at least 24 hours before the start of the auction.

 ABSENTEE / WRITTEN BIDS